CHAPTER 5

 “The DNA guy?
 I did not know that.”
 Karen wonders if being unconventional and crazy are requirements to be a scientific genius.
 Or perhaps it is climbing the pinnacle of success that leads you to fall off the cliff.

 “And having heard the teaser, don’t you want to know more?”
 Without waiting for an answer, Traci continues.
 “In Chuck’s case, think what the words cancer researcher conjure up.
 Archetypal good guy pursuing a noble profession?
 And then suppose Lydia is really out to sensationalize Chuck as being a villain.
-The public will be sucked in by that.”
+That contradiction will suck the public in.”

 Traci abruptly leaps out of her seat.
 “Shall I make us omelets?
 It will only take a couple of minutes.
 I’ve already whisked the eggs.”